jetedonner/jetedonner.github.io/_posts/2023-12-31-macOS-reversing-executables-with-ghidra-and-lief.md

 Some times you might run in a situation where you want to be able to amend a existing exectuable on macOS and extend or edit its behavior.

 ## Table of content
+1. Example projects
-1. Tools of trade
+2. Tools of trade
 	1. Debugger / Disassembler
 	2. Hex Editor
 	3. File editor / modification
 	4. Assembler code compiler
 	5. Misc tools
-2. Description of macOS executable file format
+3. Description of macOS executable file format
-3. How to disassemble a macOS app
+4. How to disassemble a macOS app
-4. How to debug a macOS app
+5. How to debug a macOS app
-5. How to patch a macOS app
+6. How to patch a macOS app
-6. How to add a section and new code to macOS app
+7. How to add a section and new code to macOS app
-7. How to inject own library to macOS app
+8. How to inject own library to macOS app
-8. Example projects / tutorials
+9. Tutorials (see: Example projects)
 	1. Patching macOS app (with Ghidra)
 	2. Injecting library into macOS app (with Lief)
 	3. Adding section to macOS app (with Lief)
-9. Credits
+10. Credits

+## Example projects
+Here you can find the final sample projects with their source code which we use in the following articles and tutorials.
+If you like, you can download the final apps here, but all the app can also be built by going through the tutorials in this article.

+- [hello_world sample project](https://kimhauser.ch/downloads/github/reversing/hello_world.zip){:target="_blank" rel="noopener"}
+- lib4injection.dylib sample library
+- hello_nasm sample project

+### hello\_world example

 ## Tools of trade
 Here you have a list of (mostly) free tools which you need for file analysis, disassembling, debugging and modification.
 This list is by no means complete, but it should provide you with a basic overview of what comes in handy when you seriously want to start reverse engineering macOS apps, executables and libraries.
 With the tools in this list you should be able to follow this tutorials and recreate them on your own.
 Please feel free to contact or send me an update for this list of tools when you think you have a important amendment and / or addition.